Cymbuliidae

 Cymbuliidae is a family of pelagic sea snails or "sea butterflies", marine gastropod mollusks in the superfamily Cymbulioidea.

 Description

-Instead of an external calcareous shell, they possess a pseudoconch, consisting of conchioline, a cartilaginous tissue.
+Instead of an external calcareous shell, they possess a pseudoconch, consisting of conchiolin, a cartilaginous tissue.
 The mantle and the gill have disappeared as well.
 They breathe through the skin.
 They prefer warm water.

 Distribution

 Cymbuliidae are found in all marine waters between -54 and 55°N.

 Subfamilies

 The family Cymbuliidae consists of two following subfamilies (according to the taxonomy of the Gastropoda by Bouchet & Rocroi, 2005):